 There is good and bad cholesterol.
 Total cholesterol should be below 190, and bad cholesterol, or low-density lipoprotein (LDL), should be below 100.
 Anything higher than 190 for total cholesterol or 100 for bad cholesterol signifies an elevated level.
 Bad cholesterol builds plaque inside the arteries, and too much of it can clog the blood flow to the heart.

 For blood sugar, or blood glucose, the number before the first meal of the day should be less than 126.
 Anything higher than 126 in fasting mode (before breakfast) suggests a potential problem.
 Among other health complications, such as diabetes, too much sugar in the blood can harden the arteries and reduce blood flow to the heart.

 Schedule a wellness exam with a family or internal medicine doctor to get these numbers.

 “Like any muscle, the more you use it, the stronger it gets.
 The less you use it, the weaker it gets.
 Regular exercise gets your heart rate up, so your heart muscle becomes more powerful and works more efficiently,” Fuentes said.
 “Physical activity is the best medicine for your heart — and your whole body.
 And it’s free.”

-To keep a fit heart, children should exercise at least one hour a day and adults should exercise at least 30 minutes a day, five days a week.
+To keep a fit heart and prevent heart disease, children should exercise at least one hour a day and adults should exercise at least 30 minutes a day, five days a week.

 Exercise does not require equipment, the doctor reminds.
 Pushups, situps, jumping jacks, and other gym class exercises still work.
 Play is also a form of exercise.
 Sports, dance, martial arts, and other physical activities a person enjoys will take the “work” out of a workout.